-Note: this post is not for the hard-working, traditional gardener.
+Note: this article is not for the hard-working, traditional gardener.
 If you enjoy what you do, good for you.
 I am not saying that everyone should garden the easy way.
 Some really enjoy all the work and the look of a worked garden.

 Here are 7 practical things to make gardening for the weak, sick, and lazy gardeners more enjoyable and successful.
 Proven gardening methods anyone can do.